Inalegwu/create-electron-webpack/README.md

 - Supports hot reloading in both the main and renderer processes.
 - Available in [8 flavors](https://github.com/sprout2000/electron-starter#templates).
-- No redundant samples and settings.
+- No redundant samples or preconfigurations.
-- Customizable as you like.

 ## :green_book: Usage